-Both devices have a wooden look with a vinyl finish, and its bodies consist of a textured and grained style.
+Both devices have a wooden look with a vinyl finish, and their bodies consist of a textured and grained style.
 Additionally, the grille is attached to the frame using magnets, meaning it is easily detachable.
-The speakers also have a copper-colored frame that hides its drivers, giving it a transparent appearance that does not allow users to see the screw holes from the front.
+The speakers also have a copper-colored frame that hides their drivers, giving it a transparent appearance that does not allow users to see the screw holes from the front.

 Klipsch RP-280f has an incredibly deep and powerful bass response, even without using a subwoofer.
 When listening to ‘Wildfire’ by Bensley, the vocals and mid ranges were perfectly clear and dynamic.
 Its highs were sparkling and very smooth, and the new Tractrix Horn eliminated almost all the resonance to deliver a more neutral frequency response.

 On the other hand, when listening to the ‘Remember Me’ album from Jimmy Lee Robinson on the Klipsch RP-8000f, the vocals and acoustic guitar playing were reproduced admirably.

 It was as if I was at the center of the soundstage as Robinson recorded it.
 The bass response was very authoritative, deep, and outstanding.
 However, I noted there was little definition when it came to upper bass to lower mid area.

 The Klipsch RP-280f delivers more powerful bass without any sound distortion than the Klipsch RP-8000f

 Extra features :